GodFather547/Python-Course/README.md

 # Python-Course

+Python is an amazing programming language used by millions across the world.
+This Python course gives you everything you need to know to become professional python developer.

+Link to the Python Course : https://www.youtube.com/playlist?list=PLOAW9UjyZb5SYZxtilafXHWaPWSLzIcA0

+For this Python Course :
 - All files will be arranged properly in various folders similar to the content in Python Playlist on YouTube.
-- We can have discussions in the disucussion page of this repository which I hope will help you.
+- We can have discussions in the disucussion page of this repository which, I hope will help you.
-- Link to the Python Course is :https://www.youtube.com/playlist?list=PLOAW9UjyZb5SYZxtilafXHWaPWSLzIcA0
+- All of the fils and projects will be uploaded by me, so if you find any mistake made by me then immediately inform me either on Discord, YouTube or Discussion page of this repository so other people dont make the mistake I make.

 ![1](https://user-images.githubusercontent.com/65707682/123210662-f2b9f200-d4df-11eb-9c00-5ff542ef37fd.jpeg)